IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 You can download a :download:`sample ssl.conf file <../_static/installation/files/etc/httpd/conf.d/ssl.conf>` to compare it against the file you edited.

-Note that ``/etc/httpd/conf.d/shib.conf`` and ``/etc/httpd/conf.d/shibboleth-ds.conf`` are expected to be present from installing Shibboleth via yum.
+Note that ``/etc/httpd/conf.d/shib.conf`` and ``/etc/httpd/conf.d/shibboleth-ds.conf`` are expected to be present from installing Shibboleth via dnf.

 You may wish to also add a timeout directive to the ProxyPass line within ssl.conf.
 This is especially useful for larger file uploads as apache may prematurely kill the connection before the upload is processed.